Hyponitrite: Hyponitrite ion

 The trans (E) form is generally found in hyponitrite salts such as sodium hyponitrite (Na_{2}N_{2}O_{2}) and silver(I) hyponitrite (Ag_{2}N_{2}O_{2}).

-The cis (Z) form of sodium hyponitrite can be obtained too, and it is more reactive than the trans form.
+The cis (Z) form of sodium hyponitrite can be obtained too, but it is more reactive than the trans form.
 The cis hyponitrite anion is nearly planar and almost symmetric, with lengths of about 140 pm for N−O bond and 120 pm for the N−N bond, and O−N−N angles of about 119°.

 Reactions

 The hyponitrite ions can act as a bidentate ligand in either bridging or chelating mode.
 There is a bridging cis-hyponitrite group in the red dinuclear form of nitrosyl pentammine cobalt(III) chloride, [Co(NH3)5NO]Cl2.

-Hyponitrite can act as a reducing agent for example reducing iodine:
+Hyponitrite can reduce elemental iodine to hydroiodic acid: